QUOTES-Olympics-Reaction to Tokyo Olympics chief Mori's resignation | Sports-Games

 HAYLEY WICKENHEISER, IOC MEMBER AND SIX-TIME OLYMPIAN (Twitter) "Progress."

 KENJI KIMIHARA, MARATHON SILVER MEDALLIST AT 1968 OLYMPICS (to Reuters) "That was a problematic comment of very grave nature.
-I think resignation would set things straight and help realise the Tokyo Games."
+I think resignation would set things straight and help realize the Tokyo Games."

-TAMMY PARLOUR, CHIEF EXECUTIVE OF WOMEN'S SPORT TRUST UK "The wider issue is not what one man says though, but how the Olympic movement can capitalise on its visibility to promote brilliant women across all sports and create greater diversity behind the scenes in leadership positions."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)